How to trim bushes the right way

 Step 5: Work your way up the bushes

 Cut the bottom of your overgrown bushes in smooth, even strokes.
-Remove 1 to 3 inches (2 to 8 centimeters) at a time to avoid cutting your bushes too much.
+Remove 2 to 8 centimetres (1 to 3 inches) at a time to avoid cutting your bushes too much.

 Work your way upwards, making sure the shrub’s base is the widest, and the top is the narrowest.
 This technique will promote good foliage cover and density as the bush will attempt to grow top-heavy to cover the base.